svpipaliya/bulk-rnaseq/snakemake/README.md

 ## Cluster submission of the real run :white_check_mark:
 - Once you are ready to run the workflow on the cluster, make sure the `config.yaml` in the /env/slurm/ is present in your snakemake worflow folder.
 This will be used by the  `hpc_submit.sh` submission script to read the slurm parameters that specify resources from each rule
 - :warning: Create a log directory `mkdir logs` where the slurm error and output files will be sent.
-   - If this is not present, serial job submission will not occur and the main batch submission script will be run indefinetly (or well atleast until the max-time specified in the script).
+   - If this is not present, serial jobs will not be submitted and the main batch submission script will be run indefinetly (or well atleast until the max-time specified).